-You can add more fonts to your site directly from the Font dropdown in the Style panel.
+You can add additional fonts directly to your site from the Font dropdown in the Style panel.
 Choose Add fonts and you’ll be redirected to Site settings > Fonts tab.
-There, you can upload and use your own custom fonts on your site.
+There, you can upload your own custom fonts to your site.

 If the font you want to use is available through Adobe fonts (Typekit) or Google fonts, you can add them through the integrations in Site settings > Fonts tab.
 Learn more about integrating Adobe fonts.